Does the cost of Personal Guarantee Insurance outweigh the risk?

 Lenders cover their risk by getting directors to sign Personal Guarantees, often against the value of their houses.
 But how are you going to mitigate your risk?

+There are a number of different ways to finance a business, each with different levels of risk.
 An obvious way of reducing the risk is by bootstrapping – using only existing resources to develop the business.
 This ensures a certain amount of discipline (after all, you’re spending your own money and not someone else’s) whereby you tend to make more informed and careful decisions.

 But without external capital, growth can be slow.
 With limited funds to work with, you’ll be limited on your visibility, the marketing you can do, and what you can do to serve your customers.
 It also means you’re going to have to hustle a lot harder, work more hours and manage more roles to make growth happen.